 Learner Pathways Flexibility

 The purpose of National 4 is to develop several options.
-With these options, students can progress quickly from National 4 to either higher education, vocational education, or moving directly into employment.
+With these options, students can progress quickly from National 4 to either higher education, vocational education, or move directly into employment.

 When evaluated against Scotland’s National 4 qualifications, it is abundantly crucial to understand the differences but also the similarities that are present between the two processes.
 The GCSE within the United Kingdom is an essential type of examination that most students take between the ages of 14 and 16, covering numerous subjects from mathematics and sciences to humanities and the arts.
 The GCSE grading scale is from 9 (highest) to 1 (lowest).